PHP for Web Development

 Image of Rasmus Lerdorf by William Stadtwald Demchick via Wikimedia Commons.

-Now the PHP stands for the recursive initialism PHP: Hypertext Preprocessor.
-You can read the official PHP language reference to know in-depth about core language constructs.
+Now PHP stands for the recursive initialism PHP: Hypertext Preprocessor.
+You can read the official PHP language reference in-depth about core language constructs.

 PHP Logo